Project Report · CS-503, EPFL, 2026

 Recent text-to-motion literature has been dominated by diffusion models (MDM, MotionDiffuse, FLAME, ReMoDiffuse), which synthesise high-fidelity human movement by iteratively denoising continuous latent representations.
 A key advantage of the diffusion formulation is its amenability to complex spatial and temporal conditioning.
 Frameworks such as Kimodo, OmniControl and PriorMDM leverage this capability to introduce fine-grained kinematic constraints, including end-effector trajectories, root paths, and keyframe poses, typically via guided denoising or latent inpainting.
 However, their reliance on multiple reverse diffusion steps incurs high inference latency, severely limiting their deployment in real-time, dynamic environments.

 To overcome this latency bottleneck, a parallel line of research reformulates motion generation as a discrete sequence prediction task.
 T2M-GPT pioneered this approach by compressing continuous 3D motion into a discrete vocabulary via a VQ-VAE and using a causal Transformer to autoregressively predict motion tokens from text.
 This paradigm has inspired numerous variants, including MotionGPT for unified multimodal tasks and T2M-HiFiGPT for enhanced artifact reduction.
 Notably, while successors like MoMask achieve superior generation fidelity by employing masked bidirectional modelling, this non-causal iterative refinement process breaks the strict left-to-right generation required for online, streaming applications.
-Consequently, we select the strictly causal T2M-GPT architecture as our baseline and extend it with an explicit, decoupled trajectory controller.
+Consequently, we select the strictly causal T2M-GPT architecture as our baseline and extend it with an explicit, decoupled path controller.

 At its core, text-to-motion predicts the 3D position of each joint of a humanoid skeleton, frame by frame, from a natural-language description.
 Our approach extends the T2M-GPT baseline with one key addition: an explicit path controller that lets the model follow spatial constraints, instead of leaving the trajectory entirely up to the language model.
 The pipeline consists of four blocks, summarised in Figure 1, that we describe in detail below.